86Box/docs/hardware/network.rst

 MAC address
 ^^^^^^^^^^^

-All emulated network cards store their MAC address in the ``mac`` directive of their respective configuration file section.
-Only the suffix (last three octets) of the MAC address is stored; the prefix (first three octets) will always be the card manufacturer's `OUI <https://en.wikipedia.org/wiki/Organizationally_unique_identifier>`_, such as 00:E0:4C for Realtek.
+Every emulated network card stores its MAC address in the ``mac`` directive of its respective configuration file section.
+Only the suffix (last three octets) of the MAC address can be edited; the prefix (first three octets) will always be the card manufacturer's `OUI <https://en.wikipedia.org/wiki/Organizationally_unique_identifier>`_, such as 00:E0:4C for Realtek.

 .. rubric:: Example: MAC address 00:E0:4C:35:F4:C2 for the Realtek RTL8029AS